mjhosseini/open_contextual_link_pred/README.md

 ***See the meaning of all the flags in modeling/run_contextual_link_pred.py***

+### Existing pre-trained models

-You can also download the pre-trained contextual link prediction models and use the following model from the pre-trained folder: pretrained_models/CNCE_lr_5e-4_ctx_lr_ratio_1e-2_bsz_64_entity_pair_split
+Instead of training, you can download the pre-trained contextual link prediction models.

     sh scripts/dl_pretrained.sh

 All the mentioned models in this GitHub page could be found in the folder 'pretrained_models'.
+The above model can be found in "pretrained_models/CNCE_lr_5e-4_ctx_lr_ratio_1e-2_bsz_64_entity_pair_split".

 ### Evaluation

 Evaluating the CNCE model on the contextual link prediction task: